-Using the Snowball Appliance
+Using an AWS Snowball Appliance

 Following, you can find an overview of the Snowball appliance, the physically rugged appliance protected by AWS Key Management Service (AWS KMS) that you'll use to transfer data between your on-premises data centers and Amazon Simple Storage Service (Amazon S3).
 This overview includes images of the Snowball, instructions for preparing the appliance for data transfer, and networking best practices to help optimize your data transfer.